Try adjusting your search terms

 Families interested in learning about costs and fees can reach out directly to Stonehill Communities for detailed information.
 They can provide specific pricing based on the services and accommodations desired.

-If you have any questions regarding the admission process, you can contact Michelle Dura, the Clinical Liaison, at 563-690-9655.
+For the admission process for the Health Center, you can contact Michelle Dura, the Clinical Liaison, at 563-690-9655.
 She will be able to assist you with any inquiries.

-Yes, there is a waiting list for admission to Stonehill Communities.
-Interested individuals need to fill out the required forms to be placed on the waiting list.
+There may be a waiting list for admission to Stonehill Communities, depending on the service requested.
+Interested individuals can fill out the required forms to be placed on the waiting list or call for more information.

-You can submit the required admission forms either electronically through DocuSign or by downloading them and emailing them back to the Clinical Liaison.
-Ensure that you fill out all necessary information before submitting.
+You can submit the required admission forms either electronically through DocuSign or by downloading them and emailing them back to program contact person or dropping them off at Stonehill.

-Yes, the admission forms are available for download on the Stonehill Communities website.
+Yes, the waiting list/inquiry forms are available for download on the Stonehill Communities website.
 You can download the Waiting List Form and the Financial Disclosure Form to complete them offline.

-The Stonehill Benevolent Foundation subsidizes approximately $350,000 annually to support the benevolent care of residents who require financial assistance.
-This funding ensures that residents can continue to receive essential services without the burden of financial stress.
+Stonehill provides more than $750,000 in benevolent care annually to support residents who require financial assistance.
+This funding ensures that residents can continue to receive high quality services even if their financial situation changes.

-Monthly fees include three meals per day, housekeeping, laundry services, health monitoring, and complimentary transportation to medical appointments.
+Monthly fees include three meals per day, housekeeping, laundry services, health monitoring, an individual service plan, emergency call system, and complimentary transportation to medical appointments.
 Residents also have access to various activities and wellness programs as part of the all-inclusive services.

 To be eligible for the GUIDE program, an individual must have a confirmed diagnosis of dementia, live at home or in an independent or assisted living community in Iowa, and have Medicare as their primary payer.
 Individuals enrolled in Medicare Parts A and B, but not in a Medicare Advantage Plan or hospice benefit, qualify.